jihoseo852/CS411-Team3/docs/userstories/usr1.md

-# User Stories
+# User Story #1

-Authors: Hunter Chun, Justin Taylor, Jiho Seo, Jason Hong, Joseph Bain
+Hunter Chun, Justin Taylor, Jiho Seo, Jason Hong, Joseph Bain

-{hunterch,jdtaylor,jihoseo,jason810,jbain359} @ bu.edu

-User logs into our site successfully.
-They then upload a photo and a playlist of 5 songs is returned based off the keywords that the Google Vision API generates.
+A logged-in user wants music recommendations based off photo that he takes.
+He uploads a photo, and using the identifiable objects, colors, and location data, a playlist of 5 songs is returned.
+These suggestions are saved to his profile for future revisiting.